 HTTP 200 (OK) is returned as the HTTP status code.

-A Resource Bundle is returned representing the zero result set.
+A resource bundle is returned representing the zero result set.
 The Medication Administration Order Placer populates the total with a value of 0 indicating no results were found.
 No entry attributes are provided in the result.

 Case 5: The Medication Administration Order Placer is not capable of producing a response in the requested format specified by _format parameter (specified in Section 3.Y.4.1.2.5).